Sun Safety for Children

 How can I protect my child from sun exposure?

 Try to keep toddlers and children out of the sun during the peak hours of 10 a.m. to 4 p.m.
 This is when the sun is the strongest.
 When you are outside, look for trees and other naturally shady areas for children to play.
-If you cannot keep your child out of the sun, make sure to protect their skin through the methods below.
+If you cannot keep your child out of the sun, make sure to protect their skin with “sun smart” clothing and sunscreen.

-Yes.
 Encourage your child to be “sun-smart.”
 Make sure they cover up with appropriate clothes.
 Closely-woven material offers natural protection from the sun.
 If you can see through the clothing easily, then UV rays can get through too.
 A long-sleeved shirt and pants are the best clothes to protect the skin.
-A broad-brimmed hat, especially one that covers the neck, is recommended.
+A wide-brimmed hat without ties, especially one that covers the neck, is recommended.
 Avoid baseball caps that do not shade the ears or back of the neck.
 You may consider purchasing lightweight, sun-protective suits and hats that are specially designed for swimming and playing outside.

-Yes.
 Dermatologists strongly recommend a sunscreen with UVA and UVB protection and a Sun Protection Factor (SPF) of 30 or more if you and your child are out in the sun.
 Use a lip balm with SPF 30 as well.
-Make sure to use products approved by the Canadian Dermatology Association.
+Make sure to use products approved by the Canadian Dermatology Association (look for their name or logo on the label).

 Apply sunscreen 15 to 30 minutes before exposure to the sun so it is absorbed by the skin and less likely to rub or wash off.
 Apply the sunscreen according to instructions and reapply every couple of hours.
 Swimmers and those who sweat heavily should use a waterproof lotion.